 Opposite the post office is the compact Hoa Phong (Favourable Winds) Tower.
 The tower was the entrance gate to the Bao An Pagoda and is all that now remains, the pagoda having been razed between 1886 and 1889 to make room for buildings for the French administration, and the original post office.
 The four entrances symbolise the wish for favourable winds during the four seasons and the four roofs symbolise the sky.

-If you want to check out the French Quarter then don’t turn left at the bottom of the lake, but go straight on along Trang Tien and you will soon arrive at the Sofitel Metropole Legend Hotel and then the Opera House.
+If you want to check out the French Quarter, don’t turn left to head north past the post office at the bottom of the lake, but go straight on along Trang Tien.
+Soon you'll arrive at the Sofitel Metropole Legend Hotel and then the Opera House.